klukaszek/OMP-BOIDS-3090/readme.txt

 TIMINGS (6 core machine @ 4.9GHz):

 I am recording timings in sets of three to take a look at variance.

+The code has also been tested on the SOCS server.
+The timings are a bit slower (especially as i increases), but the parallel version is still faster than the serial version.

 1000 Iterations: